-Shelter is not necessary though if available it can be incorporated into a droughtlot.
+Shelter should be considered and if available it should be incorporated into containment areas.
 Any trees that sheep may have access to will need to be protected to avoid ringbarking.
+The risk of tree fall after fire and the risk of a second fire event also need to be assessed.